ebettenga/crossed-js/README.md

 ## Gettings Started

-To get started, navigate to the backend and run `docker compose up`

 ### Settings up the app

 Start the application locally by running the following commands: *(assuems you're using some recent version of node)*